 Ms. Haggard is a Certified Recovery Support Specialist in The Living Room at Turning Point.
 Her experience includes peer support, facilitating groups and crisis intervention.
 She is an active volunteer in the community and strives to educate, advocate and reduce the stigma of mental illness.

-Ms. Iavarone is a Residential and Adult Case Manager.
+Ms. Iavarone is a Residential and Adult Case Manager and Therapist.
 She is very proud to be a part of Turning Point and its team.
 Melissa received her Bachelor of Arts Degree in Psychology, and has worked with adults in the past as a case manager in and around the Skokie area.
 She believes in an environment filled with empathy, compassion and communication.
 She strives to be a strong advocate for the individuals we serve.

 Ms. Jenkins, Outpatient Therapist, enjoys working with individuals and families of all backgrounds and cultures.
 As a Master of Social Work, she is passionate and dedicated to the field of social service and mental health.
 She utilizes an integrative approach, drawing from psychodynamic theory and cognitive behavioral interventions.
 Her clinical interests include women’s issues, trauma, mood disorders, and adolescent and adult mental health.